SilhouetteQ/Bachelor-Thesis/README.md

 # Bachelor-Thesis

-Inferring phenotypic correlation structure from GWAS data using summary statistics and constructing phenotypic predictors for complex diseases.
+In this study, we sought to infer phenotypic correlation structure from GWAS data using summary statistics and to construct phenotypic predictors for complex diseases.